dhanu31003/NVIDA_TRACK-A_Team18/README.md

 # Steps:

-- Import required libraries
+- Import the necessary libraries.
-- Load video captioning and AI video generation models.
+- Initialize models for video captioning and AI-based video creation.

-- Define a function to extract video frames and generate captions.
+- Develop a function to extract frames from the video and generate captions.

-- Define a function to generate AI videos based on captions.
+- Write a function to create AI-generated videos using the captions.

-- Create a function to process input video, generate captions, and AI videos.
+- Design a process to handle video input, produce captions, and create AI-generated videos.

-- Build a Gradio interface for video upload, caption display, and AI video generation.
+- Build a Gradio interface for uploading videos, displaying captions, and generating AI-based videos.
-- Launch the Gradio app for user interaction.
+- Run the Gradio application for user interaction.

 # Interface Using Gradio:
 ![](images/img1.jpg)